forbesmyester/SyncIt/README.md

 ### The Store

-Data within the Store is organized into a Datasets and a Datakeys.
+Data within the Store is organized into a Datasets and Datakeys.
 A Dataset is somewhat like a table in [MySql](http://www.mysql.com/) or a collection in [MongoDB](http://www.mongodb.org/) and the Datakey is like a primary key, so you could have a data structure like the folling:

 <div class="container">
 <table class="store-dataset">